From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

 In this paper, we propose a simple, post-estimation \emph{bias correction} for counterfactuals.
-We take the naive estimator that treats the proxies as if they were the true dimensions of differentiation (as is implicitly done and reported in practice) and add a correction term designed to achieve two goals.
-First, it is chosen to mitigate the bias in counterfactuals arising from mismeasurement of the true dimensions of differentiation.
-Second, it is chosen so that the bias-corrected estimator is \emph{efficient}, meaning that it has the lowest possible asymptotic variance among a broad class of estimators.
-We also provide simple formulas for standard errors, making valid inference easy.
-In addition, we show how two simple \emph{diagnostics} can be used to help assess the adequacy of different proxies in capturing substitution.
-Together, these diagnostics help guide the choice of \emph{how many} and \emph{which} proxies/attributes should be included in the model---practical questions that researchers need to answer in any instance.
-Answering these questions is further complicated by the fact that, unlike standard prediction problems, the counterfactual is not observed in the data.
+We take the \emph{naive estimator} that treats the proxies as if they were the true dimensions of differentiation (as is implicitly done in practice) and add a correction term designed to achieve two goals.
+First, it removes the asymptotic bias arising from using imperfect proxies.
+Second, it makes the bias-corrected estimator \emph{efficient}, meaning it has the smallest possible asymptotic variance within a broad class of estimators, when proxies may be imperfect.
+This is particularly important, as it is well known that estimating substitution can be data demanding.
+The intuition for the bias correction is simple: when proxies are imperfect, the model fit will tend to suffer in a way that correlates with the bias in the counterfactual estimator.
+Our approach leverages this correlation, mapping the discrepancy between the model and the data into a correction for the counterfactual.
+We also provide closed-form standard errors, making it easy to perform valid inference on counterfactuals.
+In addition, we show how two simple \emph{diagnostics} can be used to assess the adequacy of different proxies in capturing substitution.
+These diagnostics help guide the choice of \emph{how many} and \emph{which} proxies/attributes should be included---questions that practitioners need to answer in any instance.

-We develop the bias corrections and diagnostics for two widely-used empirical frameworks.
-The first follows \cite{BLP_1995,BLP_micro_2004}: prices vary across markets, instrumental variables are used to address price endogeneity, and market-level data may be supplemented with individual choice data for a subset of markets.
+We develop these methods for two widely-used empirical frameworks.
+The first follows \cite{BLP_1995,BLP_micro_2004}: prices vary across markets, instrumental variables are used to address price endogeneity, and market-level data may be supplemented with individual choice data.
 Many papers in industrial organization (IO) and fields using IO tools fit in this category.
-The second framework consists of models estimated on individual choice data with product-level fixed effects, which are very common in marketing applications (see \cite{dube2019handbook} for a review).
-While we illustrate our approach for workhorse specifications (e.g., mixed logit with normal random coefficients), the method does not rely on specific parametric functional forms.
+The second consists of models estimated on individual choice data with product-level fixed effects, which are common in marketing applications (see \cite{dube2019handbook} for a review).
+While we illustrate our approach for workhorse specifications (e.g., mixed logit with normal random coefficients), the methods apply to a broad class of parametric functional forms.